German invasion of Hungary (1063): The invasion

 Contrary to the Annales Altahenses, Lambert of Hersfeld's Annales and the Illuminated Chronicle consider the German army invaded Hungary only after Béla's death.
 The imperial army marched into Central Hungary and entered Székesfehérvár without resistance, where they were given a triumphant welcome (adventus) by the secular and ecclesiastical elite.
 Béla's three sons – Géza, Ladislaus and Lampert – fled Hungary and sought refuge in Poland.
-The 10-year-old was ceremoniously "crowned king with the consent and acclamation of all Hungary" in September 1063, according to the Illuminated Chronicle, which also mentions that Henry IV "seated" Solomon "upon his father's throne", but did not require him to take an oath of fealty.
+The 10-year-old Solomon was ceremoniously "crowned king with the consent and acclamation of all Hungary" in September 1063, according to the Illuminated Chronicle, which also mentions that Henry IV "seated" Solomon "upon his father's throne", but did not require him to take an oath of fealty.
 As Solomon was previously crowned legitimately, the event was a combination of a "festival crowning and the Crown-wearing ritual", according to Slovak historian Dušan Zupka.
 Solomon's marriage with Henry IV's sister, Judith also took place on this occasion.
 The Annales Augustani (or "Annals of Augsburg") claims that Solomon submitted himself to the German king; all other sources refer to Solomon as an ally and not as a vassal of Henry IV.

 The 13-year-old Henry IV gained his first military experience during this campaign.
 Therefore, the invasion proved to be an important milestone in the characterization of his rule in terms of Henry's "suitability to rule" (idoneitas) and in the narrower sense his "heroic warfare" (gesta militaria).
 Solomon and his mother Anastasia richly rewarded King Henry and the German military leadership.
 According to Lambert of Hersfeld's chronicle, Otto of Nordheim was granted a "sword of Attila" by the queen mother.
 Lambert narrates that a certain Liupold, one of the partisans of Otto, who had become a traitor and enemy of Henry IV by then, later accidentally killed himself with this sword in 1071.
 The relic, a 10th-century saber is displayed in Vienna.
 Bagi remained skeptical about the authenticity of the story: Lambert was considered an opponent of Henry IV during the Investiture Controversy and gifting a sword to Otto would have been a political symbol of power in the 11th century.
 In a short time, the imperial army decided to leave Hungary.
 Henry IV already issued his next known charter at the river Fischa on 27 September 1063.